Length : 1 days

-Universal Verification Methodology (UVM) is the Accellera class-based verification library and reuse methodology for SystemVerilog.
-Learning UVM can be challenging, but a good up-to-date knowledge of SystemVerilog and an appreciation of Object-Oriented design techniques can help tremendously.
+Universal Verification Methodology (UVM) is the IEEE class-based verification library and reuse methodology for SystemVerilog.
+Learning UVM requires a good knowledge of SystemVerilog classes, and an understanding of key object-oriented design techniques.

 After completing this course, you will be able to:

-- Create verification components from hierarchical class instances and understand the purpose of instance names and parent pointers.
+- Create a class-based verification component hierarchy using instance names and parent pointers.

 Software Used in This Course